Joint CFO-Channel Estimation under Strong Inter-Cell Interference for Low-Altitude Radio Mapping: Performance Evaluation

 \subsection{Simulation Results}

-The detection performance of the proposed cross-burst framework is compared with the classical single-\ac{ssb} baseline (as detailed in Section \ref{subsec:tech_challnege}) in Fig.~\ref{fig:simulation_results_all}(a).
-For both methods, the detection rate increases with the \ac{sinr}, but the proposed framework consistently outperforms the baseline over the entire \ac{sinr} range, with a significant gain in the low-\ac{sinr} regime.
-This robustness gain is attributed to the exploitation of the cross-burst structure, where we use the strong \acpl{ssb} as anchors to detect the weak \acpl{ssb}, thereby leading to robust detection.
+The detection performance of the proposed pre-processing algorithm is compared with the conventional sequential processing baseline (as detailed in Appendix~\ref{sec:5GNR}) in Fig.~\ref{fig:simulation_results_all}(a).
+For both methods, the detection rate increases with the \ac{sinr}, but the proposed algorithm consistently outperforms the baseline over the entire \ac{sinr} range, with a significant gain in the low-\ac{sinr} regime.
+This robustness gain is attributed to the exploitation of the cross-frame structure, where we use the strong blocks as anchors to detect the weak blocks, thereby leading to robust detection.

-The estimation performance of the proposed framework is compared with four baselines: i) a \ac{cp}-based blind estimator \cite{SinKumMajSat:J25}; ii) an auto-correlation estimator that splits each synchronization sequence into two segments and obtains the \ac{cfo} from their phase difference \cite{TunRivGarMel:J23}; iii) the single-\ac{ssb} cross-correlation estimator in (\ref{eq:single_est_omega}); and iv) a multi-\ac{ssb} baseline that forms a power-weighted average of the separately estimated \acpl{cfo}.
+The estimation performance of the proposed framework is compared with four baselines: i) a \ac{cp}-based blind estimator~\cite{SinKumMajSat:J25}; ii) an auto-correlation estimator that splits each synchronization sequence into two segments and obtains the \ac{cfo} from their phase difference~\cite{TunRivGarMel:J23}; iii) the single-block cross-correlation estimator in (\ref{eq:single_est_omega}); and iv) a multi-block baseline that forms a power-weighted average of the separately estimated \acpl{cfo}.

-Fig.~\ref{fig:simulation_results_all}(b) shows the \ac{mae} of the \ac{cfo} estimate versus \ac{sinr}.
-As \ac{sinr} increases, the error decreases for all methods, while the proposed multi-\ac{ssb} estimation algorithms significantly outperforms the baselines.
-Remarkably, the proposed method at an \ac{sinr} of $-30\text{ dB}$ still exceeds the performance of the power-weighted baseline at $-5\text{ dB}$, which highlights its strong robustness in low-\ac{sinr} conditions.
-Even in the single-\ac{ssb} case, the proposed cross-correlation estimator outperforms auto-correlation because it exploits a longer phase baseline.
+Fig.~\ref{fig:simulation_results_all}(b) shows the \ac{mae} of the \ac{cfo} (normalized by subcarrier spacing $30\text{ KHz}$) estimate versus \ac{sinr}.
+Our method achieves a normalized \ac{cfo} error of approximately $0.05$, even at $-30\text{ dB}$ \ac{sinr}.
+In \ac{ofdm} systems, keeping the residual \ac{cfo} well below $0.1$ subcarrier spacing is critical to minimize inter-carrier interference.
+This result confirms that our estimator provides sufficient accuracy for reliable symbol demodulation.
+Even in the single-block case, the proposed cross-correlation estimator outperforms auto-correlation because it exploits a longer phase baseline.

 The improved \ac{cfo} estimation directly benefits subsequent channel estimation.
 As illustrated in Fig.~\ref{fig:simulation_results_all}(c), the \ac{nmse} of the channel estimate exhibits the same ordering as the \ac{cfo} \ac{mae}.
 This confirms that the more accurate \ac{cfo} compensation provided by the proposed framework is crucial for high-fidelity channel characterization.